dask/dask-drmaa/README.rst

     git clone git@github.com:dask/dask-drmaa.git
     cd dask-drmaa
-    python setup.py install
+    pip install .

 You must have the DRMAA system library installed and be able to submit jobs from your local machine.
+Please make sure to set the environment variable ``DRMAA_LIBRARY_PATH`` to point to the location of ``libdrmaa.so`` for your system.

 Testing